-SpareBank 1 SMN EiendomsMegler 1 Midt-Norge, SpareBank 1 Finans Midt-Norge, SpareBank 1 Regnskapshuset SMN, SpareBank 1 SMN Invest and SpareBank 1 Markets.
-SpareBank 1 Markets manages own funds with total assets of about NOK 2.2bn.
-The subsidiary SpareBank 1 Kapitalforvaltning managers capital on behalf of its customers and about NOK 6bn.
-(GRI FS11)
+SpareBank 1 SMN controls EiendomsMegler 1 Midt-Norge, SpareBank 1 Finans Midt-Norge, SpareBank 1 Regnskapshuset SMN, SpareBank 1 SMN Invest and SpareBank 1 Markets.
+SpareBank 1 Markets manages own funds with total assets of about NOK 2.3bn.
+The subsidiary SpareBank 1 Kapitalforvaltning manages capital on behalf of its customers totalling about NOK 16bn.
+(GRI FS11).
+SpareBank 1 SMN Invest is the bank's wholly-owned subsidiary, and manages own capital worth about NOK 400m (GRI FS11).

-SpareBank 1 SMN Invest is the bank's wholly-owned subsidiary, and manages capital of about NOK 300m.
-(GRI FS11) SpareBank 1 SMN Invest operates in Norway's technology capital, Trondheim, and through SpareBank 1 SMN Invest the bank meets a further need in the local community - for local capital for technology.
-SpareBank 1 SMN Invest invests exclusively in unquoted equities and mutual funds in the bank's geographical area.
+SpareBank 1 SMN Invest operates in Norway's technology capital, Trondheim, and through SpareBank 1 SMN Invest the bank meets a further need in the local community - for local capital for technology.
+SpareBank 1 SMN Invest invests exclusively in unquoted shares and mutual funds in the bank's geographical area.

 Additionally, the company takes over shares in connection with bankruptcies and loan defaults in order to retain local business activity.
 Where required, its owner position is used to influence the company concerned to comply with the bank's principles as regards sustainability, ethics, governance and corporate social responsibility.
 The bank requires evidence of a positive development in the willingness of the company concerned to comply with the bank's principles in order to maintain its owner position.
 Owner positions in companies that breach the bank's principles are followed up in the form of a half-yearly report to the board of directors until the position has been wound down.
-(GRI FS10)
+(FS10)

 Although new holdings are screened in accordance with the bank's requirements, existing portfolios have yet to undergo a structured screening process.
-(GRI FS11) Such a process is planned for 2018.
-Where the subsidiaries are concerned, the bank has a continuous owner dialogue in which the bank also incorporates social or environmental themes.
+(GRI FS11) Where the subsidiaries are concerned, the bank has a continuous owner dialogue in which the bank also incorporates social or environmental themes.
 (GRI FS10)